Laying Bricks In Cold Weather

 Let’s take a closer look at the potential problems of laying bricks, blocks, and other masonry units in cold weather.

 Frost line depth can be a real hurdle to overcome before laying bricks.
 During the winter, ground can heave and settle which creates a very unstable surface for masonry work.
 Laying warm fresh mortar onto a frigid surface will cause thermal cracking and curing problems.

-Cold weather retards the hydration of the cement in the mortar mix.
-Mortar mixed during cold weather often has lower water content, increased air content, and reduced early strength compared with those mixed during normal temperatures.
-Mortar is often mixed with heated materials to produce performance characteristics associated with mortar mixed at normal temperatures, or with admixtures which may improve the early strength and plasticity of the mix.
-Water, sand, or both are often heated for use in mortar in cold weather.
-Heating prepackaged materials such as cement and hydrated lime has long been a problem for brick masons.
+Mixing mortar with heated materials or admixtures improves its strength and plasticity.
+Water, sand, or both can be heated for use in mortar in cold weather.
+However, heating prepackaged materials such as cement and hydrated lime has long been a problem for brick masons.

-Mortar freezing should not be allowed to freeze.
-Mortar that freezes is not as weather-resistant or as watertight as mortar that has not frozen.
-Significant reductions in compressive and bond strength may occur.
-Mortar with water content over 6-8% of total volume will experience disruptive expansive forces if frozen due to the increase in volume of water when it is converted to ice, and the bond between the brick or block and the mortar can be damaged or destroyed.
+Mortar should never freeze because it will not be weather-resistant or watertight.
+In addition, significant reductions in compressive and bond strength may occur.
+Mortar with water content over 6-8% of total volume will forcefully expand if frozen.
+Because water increases in volume when it freezes, the bond between the brick or block and the mortar can be damaged or destroyed.

 Powerblanket Winter Masonry Solutions